stefpeschel/NetCoMi/readme.md

     ## [1] 0.3211104

-#### Single network with Pearson’s correlation coefficient as association measure
+### Single network with Pearson correlation as association measure

 Let’s construct another network using Pearson’s correlation coefficient as association measure.
 The input is now a `phyloseq` object.